Data Warehouse Testing: 7 Steps to Validate Your Warehouse

 By validating the ETL processes across these three data sources, you ensure the accuracy and reliability of your data warehouse based on critical business needs.

-Step 3: design test cases
+Step 3: Design data warehouse test cases

 Now that you’ve defined the requirements and scope of your data warehouse testing program, the next step in the data warehouse testing process is to design specific test cases.